Heavy Neutrino Search via the Higgs boson at the LHC: Bounds on the Mixings

-For $M_N < M_Z$, the heavy neutrino can be produced from the $Z$-decay through through the NC interaction with missing energy.
+For $M_N < M_Z$, the RHN can be produced from the $Z$-decay through through the NC interaction with missing energy.
 The heavy neutrino can decay according CC and NC interactions.
-Such processes have been discussed in \cite{Dittmar:1989yg,Das:2016hof}.
-In \cite{Das:2016hof, Degrande:2016aje,Hessler:2014ssa}, a scale dependent production cross section at the Leading Order (LO) and Next-to-Leading-Oder QCD (NLO QCD) of $N\nu$ at the LO and NLO have been studied at the 14 TeV LHC and 100 TeV hadron collider.
+Such processes have been discussed in \cite{Dittmar:1989yg,Banerjee:2015gca,Das:2016hof}.
+In \cite{Das:2016hof,Cely:2012bz,Hessler:2014ssa,Gago:2015vma}, a scale dependent production cross section at the Leading Order (LO) and Next-to-Leading-Oder QCD (NLO QCD) of $N\nu$ at the LO and NLO have been studied at the 14 TeV LHC and 100 TeV hadron collider.

 The L3 collaboration \cite{Adriani:1992pq} has performed a search on such heavy neutrinos directly from the LEP data and found a limit on $\mathcal{B}(Z\to \nu N)< 3\times 10^{-5}$ at the $95\%$ CL for the mass range up to 93 GeV.
-The exclusion limits from L3 are given in Fig.~\ref{mix} where the red dot-dashed line stands for the limits obtained from electron (L3-$e$) and the red dashed line stands for the exclusion limits coming from $\mu$ (L3-$\mu$).
-The corresponding exclusion limits on $|V_{(\ell=e) N}|$at the $95\%$ CL \cite{Acciarri:1999qj,Achard:2001qv} have been drawn from the LEP2 data which have been denoted by the dark magenta line.
-In this analysis they searched for $80~\rm{GeV} \leq M_{\it N} \leq 205~\rm{GeV}$ with a center of mass energy between 130 GeV to 208 GeV \cite{Achard:2001qv}.
+The exclusion limits from $L3$ are given in Figs.~\ref{mix1} and \ref{mix2} where the red dashed line stands for the limits obtained from $e$ $(L3-e)$ in Fig.~\ref{mix1} and the red dotted line stands for the exclusion limits coming from $\mu$ $(L3-\mu)$ in Fig.~\ref{mix2}.

+The corresponding exclusion limits on $|V_{(\ell=e) N}|^2$at the $95\%$ CL \cite{Acciarri:1999qj,Achard:2001qv} have been drawn from the LEP2 data in Figs.~\ref{mix1}.
+This is denoted by the dark magenta line.
+In this analysis they searched for $80~\rm{GeV} \leq {\it M}_{\it N} \leq 205~\rm{GeV}$ with a center of mass energy between 130 GeV to 208 GeV \cite{Achard:2001qv}.
+The LEP2 \cite{Achard:2001qv} has studied the $e^+e^- \to N\nu$ process followed by the $N\to e W$ mode to study the bounds on the corresponding mixing angle involved in the analysis.
+The bounds denoted by LEP2 have been taken from \cite{Achard:2001qv} where the data collected with the L3 detector for $208$ GeV center of mass energy.

 The DELPHI collaboration \cite{Abreu:1996pa} had also performed the same search from the LEP-I data which set an upper limit for the branching ratio $\mathcal{B} (Z\to N \nu)$ about $1.3\times 10^{-6}$ at $95\%$ CL for $3.5$ GeV $\leq M_{N} \leq 50$ GeV.
 Outside this range the limit starts to become weak with the increase in $M_N$.
 In both of the cases they have considered $N\to W\ell$ and $N\to Z \nu$ decays after the production of the heavy neutrino was produced.
-The exclusion limits for $\ell=e, \mu, \tau$ are depicted by the blue dotted, dashed and dot-dashed lines in Fig.~\ref{mix}.
+The exclusion limits for $\ell=e$ and $\mu$ are depicted by the blue dotted (dashed) lines for $e(\mu)$in Fig.~\ref{mix1} (\ref{mix2}).